botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 ## Complex aggregations and filtering
-Complex aggregation and filtering can be performed on analysed URLs data.
+Complex aggregation and filtering can be performed on analyzed URLs data.
 For that purpose, we developed a query language named **BQL** (Botify Query Language).
 Please read this page for [[more information on BQL;bql]]